2026-04-29 18:50:08 | EST

 Stock Analysis

-Phillips 66 (PSX) - Q1 2026 Earnings: Resilient Operational Performance Amid Unprecedented Commodity Volatility - Turnaround Phase
+Phillips 66 (PSX) - Q1 2026 Earnings: Resilient Operational Performance Amid Unprecedented Commodity Volatility - EPS Revision Trend

 PSX - Stock Analysis

-US stock technical chart patterns and price action analysis for precise entry and exit timing strategies across multiple timeframes.
-Our technical analysis covers multiple timeframes and chart types to accommodate different trading styles and investment objectives.
-We provide pattern recognition, support and resistance levels, and momentum indicators for comprehensive technical coverage.
-Improve your timing with our comprehensive technical analysis tools and expert insights for better entry and exit decisions.
+We provide continuous financial coverage including stock performance, earnings expectations, and broader economic indicators.
 Phillips 66 (NYSE: PSX) released its first quarter 2026 earnings results on April 29, 2026, reporting adjusted net income of $200 million, or $0.49 per diluted share, amid extreme commodity price volatility driven by Middle East geopolitical disruptions and domestic winter storm impacts.
 While mark-

 Live News